 Release of Investigation-Related Information.
 When an inspector accompanies an investigator on an investigation, the inspector must not release either the investigation report or his or her individual input to the investigation report.
 This information is exempt from disclosure by 10 CFR 9.17, and must not be circulated outside the NRC without specific approval of the OI approving official.

-5.0
+5.0 OTHER GUIDANCE

-5.1
+5.1 Minor Findings.

 The NRC Enforcement Policy acknowledges that some violations of minor safety, environmental, and regulatory concern are below the level of significance of Severity Level (SL) IV violations.
 Because of their minor nature, these minor violations are not the subject of formal enforcement action and are not usually documented in inspection reports.
-Additional guidance NRC Enforcement Manual.
+Additional guidance concerning minor violations is contained in the NRC Enforcement Policy and NRC Enforcement Manual.

-Appendix E of Inspection Manual Chapter 0613, “Power Reactor Construction Inspection Reports,” contains examples of minor issues which are violations of requirements but have insignificant safety or regulatory impact or have no more than minimal safety significance.In general, minor violations should not be documented; however, certain exceptions apply.
+Appendix E of Inspection Manual Chapter 0613, “Power Reactor Construction Inspection Reports,” contains examples of construction-related minor issues which are violations of requirements but have insignificant safety or regulatory impact or have no more than minimal safety significance.
+Appendix E of IMC 0613 may be used as an aid to inspectors when determining if construction-related issues are minor.
+Do not reference IMC 0613 when documenting findings that are greater than minor.

+In general, minor violations should not be documented; however, certain exceptions apply.
 Documentation may be necessary as part of the resolution of an allegation.
 In other cases, while the violation itself is minor, the associated technical information may relate directly to an issue of agency-wide concern (e.g., the inspection was performed in response to an NRC Temporary Instruction (TI)).
 If, for these reasons or any other reason, the report writers and reviewers wish to document a minor violation, then it should be documented as a minor violation, with a reference to Section 2 of the NRC Enforcement Policy.

 5.2 Violations Identified as Part of Licensee Self-Assessments.
 Under certain circumstances, even a violation that could be classified as SL IV ("more-than-minor") need not be documented.
 This is generally justified when the violation has been identified and corrected as part of a licensee self-assessment effort.
 As a matter of policy, NRC enforcement seeks to encourage licensee self-assessment efforts, and seeks to avoid the negative impact that can result from a redundant NRC emphasis on problems which the licensee's responsible action has already identified and corrected.